choria-io/website/docs/content/autoagents/example/_index.md

 Lets think about the *transitions*, this is what triggers the HVAC to go off and on and so forth:

- * If at any point the *hvac.json* goes missing we need to move to the *unknown* state, we'll trigger the *variables_unknown* state
+ * If at any point the *hvac.json* goes missing we need to move to the *unknown* state, we'll trigger the *variables_unknown* transition
- * If at any point the *hvac.json* changes, we will move to idle state and measure the values, we'll trigger the *variables_changed* state to achieve this
+ * If at any point the *hvac.json* changes, we will move to idle state and measure the values, we'll trigger the *variables_changed* transition to achieve this
  * If while measuring the air quality sensors the node falls within good thresholds the *air_good* transition is fired and the HVAC moves to idle
  * If while measuring the air quality the sensors the node falls outside of good thresholds the *air_bad* transition is fired and the HVAC moves to running